pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 Here is the simplest formula for addressing bias and variance issues:

-  - If you have high avoidable bias, increase the size of your model (for example, increase the size of your neural network by adding layers/neurons).
+  - If you have high avoidable bias, increase the size of your model (layers/neurons).
   - If you have high variance, add data to your training set.

 If you are able to increase the neural network size and increase training data without limit, it is possible to do very well on many learning problems.

 In practice, increasing the size of your model will eventually cause you to run into computational problems because training very large models is slow.
 You might also exhaust your ability to acquire more training data.

-Different model architectures — Different neural network architectures — will have different amounts of bias/variance for your problem.
+Different neural network architectures — will have different amounts of bias/variance for your problem.
 A lot of recent deep learning research has developed many innovative model architectures.
 So if you are using neural networks, the academic literature can be a great source of inspiration.
 There are also many great open-source implementations on github.
 But the results of trying new architectures are less predictable than the simple formula of increasing the model size and adding data.

 Increasing the model size generally reduces bias, but it might also increase variance and the risk of overfitting.
 However, this overfitting problem usually arises only when you are not using regularization.
 If you include a well-designed regularization method, then you can usually safely increase the size of the model without increasing overfitting.